PCCAG/pypackages-info/README.md

 # pypackages-info
-A simple tool.
+A very simple tool.
 Can output the name, version, last modified time, and location of the installed module in the current environment in a tabular form at the terminal.

 ```bash